Medicare Advantage vs. Medigap

 While Original Medicare is the same across the United States, Medicare Advantage plans may only cover your health care in a specific area.
 If you move to a new state, you may have to replace your plan.

-There are a wide variety of Medicare Advantage plans available — but they are not available in all areas.
-You may have a confusing number of Medicare Advantage plans to choose from if you live in a densely populated area, such as a major city.
-But you are more likely to have limited options in rural areas.
+A wide variety of Medicare Advantage plans are available, but they are not available in all areas.
+You may have a confusing number of Medicare Advantage plans to choose from if you live in a densely populated area.
+You are more likely to have limited options in rural areas.

 What Is Medicare Supplement Insurance (Medigap)?